dex4er/tf/README.md

 The same as `terraform state rm` with less verbose output.

 The command accepts multiple arguments.
+If argument misses quotes inside square brackets then they will be added.

 ### `tf show`